amazon-science/llm-interpret/README.md

 `get_dataloader()` method.

 The driver script `main.py` is also adapted to allow these changes to be leveraged.
-Note that this script dumps the evaluation results into JSON files, which are necessary to create some plots in our paper.
+Note that this script dumps the evaluation results into JSON-formatted text files, which are necessary to create some plots in our paper.

 Copy these scripts to their corresponding locations in the local clone of `lm-evaluation-harness`.